KnuckleSecurity/krygeNNN.github.io/_posts/2021-11-19-ipv4-addresses.md

 ### CLASS D
 Class D type is not for hosts and used for multicasting.
 In order to send a stream of data  to thousands of nodes across the Internet concurrently, multicasting is required.
-Mostly used for video, audio streaming and broadcast any kind of altered global data to the instutions or organizations, for example currency rate information.
+Mostly used for video, audio streaming and broadcast any kind of altered global data to the institutions or organizations, for example currency rate information.

 * Range 224.0.0.0 to 230.255.255.255
     * First octet value range from 224 to 239